John Garbutt

-John Garbutt (c.1779 Northumberland, England – 1855 Garbutt, Monroe County, New York) was an American politician from New York.
+John Garbutt (c.1779 Northumberland, England – 1855 Garbutt, New York) was an American politician from New York.

 Life

 He was the son of Zachariah Garbutt and Phebe (Nairn) Garbutt.
 He married Mercy Cady (b.
 1788), and they had three children.

 John Garbutt was a shoemaker, a farmer, a surveyor and a politician.
 He worked at his trade, supervised his farm, surveyed many of the highways of Caledonia and Wheatland, and filled many town offices.